justjohnd/workflow/Git.md

 Note that GitHub does not show empty directories.

+# Common actions
+## View git log
+In VS Code, from the Command Pallette type "git history" to find the visualized Git History.
+From here you can find commit SHA's, comments, and other info.

 # Common commands and their options
 ## `add`
 `add` allows you to stage files